mauritssilvis/patterns/java/src/main/java/nl/mauritssilvis/patterns/java/singleton/README.md

 ## 1. Implementations

-There are two common ways to implement the singleton design pattern in Java.
+There are two common ways to implement the singleton design pattern in Java, using a [private constructor](#11-a-class-with-a-private-constructor) and using an [enum](#12-an-enum).

 ### 1.1 A class with a private constructor

-The first implementation relies on using a `private` constructor, a `static` class instance and a `static` method for retrieving this instance.
+The first singleton implementation I discuss relies on a `private` constructor, a `static` instance and a `static` method for retrieving this instance.

 The file [Singleton.java](hide/general/Singleton.java) contains an abstract version of such a singleton implementation: